-- Understand the purpose for which the personal information is being requested. - Verify that the client, or their substitute decision-maker, has consented to the disclosure of the personal information to the client's family members, friends or care providers.

-• Document the consent by having the client complete the Client Disclosure Consent Form.

-Confirm the family member's, friend or care provider's identity.

-• Only disclose personal information for which JVS Toronto has received consent to disclose and that serves the purpose for which the disclosure is requested.

-• Document the date of the request and the disclosure of the personal information in the client's record.
+- Understand the purpose for which the personal information is being requested. - Verify that the client, or their substitute decision-maker, has consented to the disclosure of the personal information to the client's family members, friends or care providers. - Document the consent by having the client complete the Client Disclosure Consent Form. - Confirm the family member's, friend or care provider's identity. - Only disclose personal information for which JVS Toronto has received consent to disclose and that serves the purpose for which the disclosure is requested. - Document the date of the request and the disclosure of the personal information in the client's record.

-3.3.2 (b) Disclosure to the Media and Public
+3.4.2 (b) Disclosure to the Media and Public

-The Marketing Department must obtain a client's consent before disclosing any personal information including, but not limited to name, photograph and/or description of experience at JVS Toronto.
-JVS Toronto uses this information for internal and external promotional and informational materials, including but not limited to the JVS Toronto website, intranet, media and other requests.
+The Marketing Department must obtain a client's consent before disclosing any personal information including, but not limited to taking and using the client's image, biographical details, service experience, quote and name for reproduction and communications use and distribution on the agency's website, intranet, social media accounts, publications, and in any other material.
 Once client consent is obtained, the Media Release Form must be used to document consent.
-The Marketing Department is responsible for coordinating media-related events and obtaining written consent.
+The Marketing Department is responsible for coordinating agency and other events that may require the participation of clients, and obtaining written consent.